Skip to content

 • url: the only required key, layer URL templated the same as in the editor layer index.

-• name: how the layer is listed in the imagery panel.
+• name: how the layer is listed on the imagery panel.

 • type: one of those: